zachxu65/workshop/mvcAngular/README.md

 Some notes about it:
-1. It uses angular material package which is not included in the node_modules by default.
+1. It uses the angular material package which is not included in the node_modules by default.
 You need to install it using the following command in the "ngapp" directory: npm install --save-exact @angular/material @angular/cdk
 2. The angular.json file is modified with the following to change the output directory of the build command: